endiverse/endiverse.trufan.nft/README.md

 # TRUFAN.NFT Reference Implementation - EndiVerse XP
-Our own Endiverse branded fan loyalty program.
+Endiverse branded fan loyalty program.

 The EndiVerse TruFan Loyalty program enables DAO members to mint and maintain a permanant reputation with the Endiverse Community.
 This reputation cannot be bought or sold, it must be minted and earned / upgraded by each participant.
+Reputation influences voting power and community rewards levels.

 The EndiVerse XP NFT has 60 Levels.
 The XP leveling system uses a bronze, silver, gold, combined with a military style ranking system.

 The Ranking is as follows.

 Levels | 1 - 20 | 21 - 40 | 41 - 60 |

+Classes:
 Bronze 1 -> 20
 Silver 21 -> 40
 Gold 41 -> 60
-Level 60
+Top Level 60

 Bronze, Silver, Gold
 Rank 1, : Private